bparanj/crystal/programming/ai/patents/reinforcement.md

 ### **Guide to Preparing Labeled Data for Fine-Tuning**

 Fine-tuning an existing model requires **high-quality labeled data** that represents your specific tasks (e.g., extracting contradictions, summarizing patents, or classifying TRIZ principles).
-Below is a step-by-step guide:

 ---